Riola, Emilia-Romagna

 Riola, Emilia-Romagna (Medial Mountain Bolognese: Riôla) is a village (frazione) in the Reno Valley in the northern Italian region of Emilia-Romagna.
 It is officially a frazione of the municipality (comune) of Vergato, while the western part of the continuous settlement, known as Riola Ponte, lies within the neighbouring municipality of Grizzana Morandi.
-Despite the administrative division, the entire built-up area is commonly referred to simply as "Riola" in everyday usage.
+In everyday usage, both parts of the settlement are commonly referred to simply as "Riola".

 A descriptive source for the area reports that Riola (Vergato) has roughly 900 inhabitants.
 No official demographic statistics exist for Riola Ponte within Grizzana Morandi.

-Riola is notable for the presence of two major architectural landmarks within a very small settlement: the modernist parish church of Santa Maria Assunta designed by Finnish architect Alvar Aalto, and the eclectic 19th-century castle of Rocchetta Mattei.
+Riola and its immediate surroundings include two distinctive architectural landmarks: the modernist parish church of Santa Maria Assunta, designed by Finnish architect Alvar Aalto, and the eclectic 19th-century castle of Rocchetta Mattei.
 The area is also associated with contemporary artist Luigi Ontani, who maintains his residence and studio, Villino RomAmor, in Riola Ponte.

 Geography

 Riola is located in the middle course of the Reno river valley in the Bolognese Apennines, at an elevation of about 263 m above sea level.
 The river divides the settlement between the eastern bank (the official frazione of Riola within Vergato) and the western bank (Riola Ponte, belonging to Grizzana Morandi).
-The surrounding landscape features chestnut woods, agricultural terraces and slopes typical of the Reno Valley environment.
+The surrounding landscape features chestnut woods, agricultural terraces, and slopes typical of the Reno Valley environment.

 History

 The modern development of Riola began in the second half of the 19th century with the construction of the Porrettana state road (SS 64) and the opening of the Bologna–Pistoia railway.
-These infrastructures encouraged the formation of a linear village along the valley floor.
+The road and railway encouraged the village to develop along the valley floor.

-During this period, Count Cesare Mattei played a significant role in the area's growth.
-Regional cultural sources describe the Riola area as undergoing “exceptional development and prosperity” during Mattei's lifetime, partly due to the railway station he had built to serve the patients of his nearby residence at Rocchetta Mattei.
+During the same period, Count Cesare Mattei also played an important role in Riola's growth.
+The regional cultural heritage catalogue describes the area as undergoing “exceptional development and prosperity” during Mattei's lifetime, partly due to the railway station he had built to serve the patients of his nearby residence at Rocchetta Mattei.

-Another regional source states that “the village of Riola developed in parallel with, and thanks to, the construction site of the Rocchetta Mattei”.
+Another regional heritage source similarly links Riola's development to the construction of Rocchetta Mattei, stating that the village developed “in parallel with, and thanks to” the castle's construction site.

-These combined factors — the road, the railway and the presence of Mattei's architectural complex — contributed to Riola's role as a service centre in the upper Reno Valley.
+Together, the road, railway, and Rocchetta Mattei contributed to Riola's development as a service centre in the upper Reno Valley.

 Architecture and landmarks

 Church of Santa Maria Assunta

 The parish church of Santa Maria Assunta stands on the Grizzana Morandi side of the settlement.
-Commissioned in 1966 by Cardinal Giacomo Lercaro, it was designed by Finnish architect Alvar Aalto with Elissa Aalto and completed in 1978.
-It is one of the few completed works by Aalto in Italy and his only built Catholic parish church.
+Cardinal Giacomo Lercaro asked Aalto to design the church in 1965, and Aalto's initial plan dates from 1966.
+The church was built between 1976 and 1978.
+It is one of Aalto's few realised works in Italy and the only Catholic church built by the Aalto practice.

+The church is also one of the Italian sites on the Alvar Aalto Route – 20th Century Architecture and Design, certified as a Cultural Route of the Council of Europe in 2021.